jaantollander/masters-thesis/content/40_results.md

 We refer to operations from a Lustre client (node) to a Lustre target as a *connection*.
 Figures \ref{fig:job-rate-1}, \ref{fig:job-rate-2}, and \ref{fig:job-rate-3} show different patterns of counter values and the computed rates for write operations for 24 hour-period of 2022-10-27.
 Each line displays the values for a connection from a compute node to an OST for the same job.
-The x-axis displays time, and the y-axis displays the accumulated amount of operations for counters and the operations per second for the rate.
+The x-axis displays time, and the y-axis display the accumulated amount of operations for counters and the operations per second for the rate.

 ![
 The upper graph shows a typical saw-tooth pattern for near-linearly increasing counter values that resets periodically.